tomhrr/cosh/doc/all.md

 These flags are supported for `cmd` as well.

-The `/b` flag can be used to produce a generator over lists of bytes from standard output, in instances where binary data is being dealt with.
+The `/b` flag can be used to produce a generator over bytes from standard output, in instances where binary data is being dealt with.

 Environment variables can also be set for commands, in the same way as for a standard shell: